Apostrophe: Nouns ending with silent ⟨s⟩, ⟨x⟩, or ⟨z⟩

 The English possessive of French nouns ending in a silent s, x, or z is addressed by various style guides.
 Certainly a sibilant is pronounced in examples like Descartes's and Dumas's; the question addressed here is whether s needs to be added.
 Similar examples with x or z: Sauce Périgueux's main ingredient is truffle; His pince-nez's loss went unnoticed; "Verreaux('s) eagle, a large, predominantly black eagle, Aquila verreauxi,..."
 (OED, entry for "Verreaux", with silent x; see Verreaux's eagle); in each of these some writers might omit the added s.
 The same principles and residual uncertainties apply with "naturalised" English words, like Illinois and Arkansas.

 For possessive plurals of words ending in a silent x, z or s, the few authorities that address the issue at all typically call for an added s and suggest that the apostrophe precede the s: The Loucheux's homeland is in the Yukon; Compare the two Dumas's literary achievements.
 (Note: An apparent exception is The Complete Stylist, Sheridan Baker, 2nd edition 1972, p.
 165: "... citizens' rights, the Joneses' possessions, and similarly The Beaux' Stratagem."
-But in fact the x in beaux, as in other such plurals in English, is often already pronounced (see a note to Basic rule (plural nouns), above); The Beaux Stratagem, the title of a play by George Farquhar (1707), originally lacked the apostrophe (see the title page of a 1752 edition); and it is complicated by the following s in stratagem.
+But in fact the x in beaux, as in other such plurals in English, is often already pronounced; The Beaux Stratagem, the title of a play by George Farquhar (1707), originally lacked the apostrophe (see the title page of a 1752 edition); and it is complicated by the following s in stratagem.
 Some modern editions add the apostrophe (some with an s also), some omit it; and some make a compound with a hyphen: The Beaux-Stratagem.
 Farquhar himself used the apostrophe elsewhere in the standard ways, for both omission and possession.)
 The possessive of a cited French title with a silent plural ending is uncertain: "Trois femmes's long and complicated publication history", but "Les noces' singular effect was 'exotic primitive' ..." (with nearby sibilants -ce- in noces and s- in singular).
-Compare treatment of other titles, above.

 Guides typically seek a principle that will yield uniformity, even for foreign words that fit awkwardly with standard English punctuation.